ytang913/ytang913.github.io/README.md

 This website is created to highlight my personal projects and contact information.
 The website allows users to change the theme color of the website using
 JavaScript and CSS.
 The website also allows users to navigate to different pages on the website and enter their contact information into the form I created using HTML

-The different theme colors are white, blue, green, and purple.
+The different theme colors are blue,magenta,green, purple, sky blue, neon green, yellow, orange, white, black

 # Blue Theme
 ![](images/blueTheme.jpg)